Micturating cystourethrogram (MCUG)

 How to prepare your child for a MCUG

-If your child has signs of a urinary tract infection (UTI), speak with your doctor – you may need to wait until your child is better before he or she has this test.
+If your child has signs of a urinary tract infection (UTI), speak with your doctor – you may need to wait until your child is better before they have this test.
 Children with a UTI may become irritable, have a fever, have pain on weeing, feel sick or be sick.

 Older girls may be asked if they are having their period and about the dates of their last period.
 They may also be asked if they are pregnant or if they could be pregnant.
 This is because ionising radiation may harm an unborn baby.